data-lessons/SQL-business/_episodes/03-sql-aggregation.md

 - "Functions like `MIN`, `MAX`, `AVERAGE`, `SUM`, `COUNT`, etc. operate on aggregated data."
 - "Aliases can help shorten long queries.
 To write clear and readible queries, use the `AS` keyword when creating aliases."
 - "Use the `HAVING` keyword to filter on aggregate properties."
-- "Use a `VIEW` to access the result of a query as though it was a new table."
+- "Use a `VIEW` to store the result of a query as though it was a new table."
 ---

 ## COUNT and GROUP BY

-Aggregation allows us to combine results by grouping records based on value, also it is useful for calculating combined values in groups.
+Aggregation allows us to combine results by grouping records based on value, it is useful for calculating combined values in groups.

 Let’s go to the **invoice_info** table and find out how many invoices there are.
 Using the wildcard * simply counts the number of records (rows):